 Purposes of Quality Assurance

-A business is able to build a positive reputation for reliability and consistency when it ensures a level of consistent quality in its products or services.
-This bolsters consumer trust and confidence in the business and it helps the business compete with others in the same market.
+A business can build a positive reputation for reliability and consistency when it ensures a level of consistent quality in its products or services.
+This bolsters consumer trust and confidence in the business and helps the business compete with others in the same market.

 Early concepts of quality control can be traced back to the Middle Ages and the rise of guilds.
 A craftsman could access a network of connections with other craftsmen and suppliers by joining a guild organization.
 He could then benefit from the reputation of the guild based on standards of quality in the products produced by its members.

-Then the Industrial Revolution brought about more specialization in labor as well as mechanization.
-Quality assurance evolved and quality assurance practices began to be established around specialized tasks performed by workers.
-The need to monitor the quality of components being produced by large numbers of workers required inspectors with the introduction of mass production.
+The Industrial Revolution brought about more specialization in labor as well as mechanization.
+Quality assurance evolved with quality assurance practices being established around specialized tasks performed by workers.
+With the introduction of mass production, the need to monitor the quality of components being produced by large numbers of workers created a role for quality inspectors.

 Statistical quality control or statistical process control was developed during this period, utilizing statistical methods to help ensure quality.
 The modern concept of quality assurance was introduced during World War II when the inspection and testing of munitions became vital to war efforts.